PySimpleGUI/DocsCleanup/Home tab/4_Release_notes.md

 * New Window method - send_to_back (SendToBack) - sends the window to the bottom of stack of all windows
 * Fixed normal tk button text - was left justifying instead of centering
 * Fixed table colors - wasn't setting correctly due to bad ttk styling
-* Fixed tree ccolors - wasn't setting correctly due to bad ttk styling
+* Fixed tree colors - wasn't setting correctly due to bad ttk styling
 * TabGroups now function correction with colors including currently selected tab color and background color of non-tab area (next to the tabs)
 * New set_options parameters
 	* use_ttk_buttons - sets system-wide policy for using ttk buttons.
 Needed for things like popups to work with ttk buttons